vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 Śakra, Dhr̥tarāṣṭra is Yama, Vir¯upākṣa is Varuṇa, and Kubera is Rājarāja.

-This aid

-. ūka  is named ‘Prajāhita’; men who worship it obtain happiness and
+This aiḍūka  is named ‘Prajāhita’; men who worship it obtain happiness and

 heaven after death.